Quuxplusone/triliteral/README.txt

 Words may have more or fewer than 3 consonants, subject to implementation limits.
 Consecutive long vowels are permitted but only the first in each position contribute to the stem; any following contribute only to gematria.
 For example, *gematria* is parsed as *-GeMaT(ria)* i.e. root *GMT* and stem *-ea*, where *-* designates an empty position.
-The observant will note that this means that any text (for example, this document) can be parsed as a Triliteral program, and that any positive number can be entered; however, Triliteral implementations are required only to support values up to the largest that can be entered with 3 vowels and consonants; for example, *ithithitz* in Latin script (gematria 1630); likewise יציציץ (1110) in Hebrew and ﻱﻍﻱﻍﻱﻍ (3030) in Arabic.
+The observant will note that this means that any text (for example, this document) can be parsed as a Triliteral program, and that any positive number can be entered; however, Triliteral implementations are required only to support values up to the largest that can be entered with 3 vowels and consonants; for example, *ithithitz* in Latin script (gematria 1630); likewise יציציץ (1110) in Hebrew and يغيغيغ (3030) in Arabic.

 Source is tokenized into words, which occupy a 0-indexed, bounded array.
 Data elements are Triliteral words, or the empty word.